 Instill Self-Awareness

-Children need opportunities to acknowledge and express how they are feeling in a healthy and respectful way.
-Denying negative emotions or ignoring them does nothing to help students to deal with them effectively.
-Provide a means to “check in” on a feelings check-in chart show how they are feeling about a particular activity or event.
+Children need opportunities to acknowledge and express their feelings healthily and respectfully.
+Denying negative emotions or ignoring them does nothing to help students deal with them effectively.
+Provide a means to “check in” on a feelings check-in chart to show how they feel about a particular activity or event.
 Allow them to admit and recognize their emotions as a first step in effectively managing them.

-Practice ways to calm down and breathe properly. use a breathing strategy called “balloon breathing,” to teach students how their belly is like a balloon that expands and deflates as they take deep breaths.
+Practice ways to calm down and breathe properly.
+Use a breathing strategy called balloon breathing to teach students how their belly is like a balloon that expands and deflates as they take deep breaths.
 This helps children recognize that they can change their reactions to events with focused breathing.
 It also resets one’s physical and emotional state when angry or excited.
+Caution: Please instruct kids not to hold their breath and to be careful using a balloon—modeling proper use is key!

 Self-Management Social Emotional Learning Resources